JingchaoZhang/JingchaoZhang.github.io/_posts/2023-09-11-NCCL test on AKS NVmV4 VM.md

 ---

 # NCCL test on AKS NVmV4 VM
 This write-up aims to replicate the blog [Deploy NDm_v4 (A100) Kubernetes Cluster](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/deploy-ndm-v4-a100-kubernetes-cluster/ba-p/3838871) by [Cormac Garvey](https://techcommunity.microsoft.com/t5/user/viewprofilepage/user-id/364170).
-This blog contains the steps to create ACR, and submit the final NCCL job, which are missing from the original blog.
+This write-up contains the steps to create ACR, and submit the final NCCL job, which are missing from the original blog.

 All following commands run on your local laptop, except for the NCCL docker container creation step, which needs to run on a NDmv4 VM.
 ## Login to your az account